daalvand/mini-mvc/README.md

 ## Description

-This project is a simple pure MVC framework based on Laravel.
+This project is a simple pure MVC framework inspired by Laravel.

 ## Installation